 Last week, we covered a list of foods that cause bad breath.
-This week, the Campbell Dental Group team provides the antidote!
+This week, the Preferred Dental team provides the antidote!
 Discover why certain foods cure bad breath and keep your friends around.
 Happy eating!

 4 Foods that Cure Bad Breath… and Keep Your Friends Around